siddinenisrinandan-cloud/chem-agent-lab/workflow.md

-# Workflow – Multi-Agent Chemistry AI
+# 🔄 Workflow – Multi-Agent Chemistry AI (Swarm-Oriented)

 This document explains how the system processes a user action from start to finish.
-The goal of this workflow is to ensure that every interaction is safe, accurate, and educational.
+The workflow is designed to ensure that every interaction is safe, accurate, and educational, while also demonstrating structured multi-agent collaboration.

-Rather than executing actions directly, the system follows a structured pipeline where each agent contributes a specific part of the solution.
+Unlike a simple execution pipeline, the system now follows a **Swarm-Oriented Workflow**, where tasks are first analyzed, validated, and then orchestrated across multiple agents.

 ---

-## Overview
+## 🧠 Updated Flow

-At a high level, the workflow follows this path:

-**User Action → API → Orchestrator → Agents → Response**
+**User → API → Task Analyzer → HITL → Swarm Orchestrator → Agents → Response**

-Each step is designed to validate, compute, and explain the result in a clear and controlled manner.
+This enhanced flow introduces task decomposition and controlled execution, aligning with modern orchestration principles.

 ---

-## Step-by-Step Workflow
+## ⚙️ Step-by-Step Workflow

 ### 1. User Action

 The process begins when the user performs an action in the virtual lab, such as mixing two chemicals.

 Example:
 * Mixing **HCl** with **NaOH**

-This action is captured by the system and sent as a request.

 ---